microsoft/PubSec-Info-Assistant/README.md

 ---

-# Using PS Info Assistant for the first time
+# Using IA for the first time

 TBD